Types of Audit Opinions

 Explanation:

-Adverse opinions are given to financials that are not presented fairly.
+Qualified opinions are given to financials that are presented fairly with one exception.